dotnet-architecture/eShopOnContainers/README.md

 WINDOWS DEV MACHINE
 - Visual Studio 2015 with latest Update
-- .NET Core 1.0 (Including ASP.NET Core and VS Tooling)
+- .NET Core 1.1 setup (Including ASP.NET Core and VS Tooling)
 - Bower and Gulp as global installs (See steps below)
 - <a href='https://docs.docker.com/docker-for-windows/'>Docker for Windows</a>

 MAC DEV MACHINE
 - Visual Studio Code
-- .NET Core 1.0 for Mac
+- .NET Core 1.1 for Mac - setup
 - Bower and Gulp as global installs (See steps below)
 - <a href='https://docs.docker.com/docker-for-mac/'>Docker for Mac</a>